rancher/rancher-docs/docs/pages-for-subheaders/installation-requirements.md

 For the container runtime, RKE should work with any modern Docker version.

-For more information see [Installing Docker,](../getting-started/installation-and-upgrade/installation-requirements/install-docker.md)
+For more information, see [Installing Docker](../getting-started/installation-and-upgrade/installation-requirements/install-docker.md).

 ## Hardware Requirements

-The following sections describe the CPU, memory, and I/O requirements for nodes where Rancher is installed based on the size of the infrastructure it manages.
+The following sections describe the CPU, memory, and I/O requirements for nodes where Rancher is installed.
+Requirements vary based on the size of the infrastructure.

 ### Premise

 Rancher's hardware footprint depends on a number of factors, including:

- - size of managed infrastructure (eg. node count, cluster count)
+ - Size of the managed infrastructure (eg. node count, cluster count).
- - complexity of the desired access control rules (eg. `RoleBinding` object count)
+ - Complexity of the desired access control rules (eg. `RoleBinding` object count).
- - number of workloads (eg. Kubernetes deployments, Fleet deployments)
+ - Number of workloads (eg. Kubernetes deployments, Fleet deployments).
- - usage patterns (eg. subset of functionality actively used, frequency of use, number of concurrently active users)
+ - Usage patterns (eg. subset of functionality actively used, frequency of use, number of concurrent users).

-Because of the high number of influencing factors and their variability over time, requirements in this document have to be interpreted as reasonable starting points that worked acceptably well in most observed use cases so far.
-Nevertheless, particular use cases may differ - with higher or lower requirements.
+Since there are a high number of influencing factors that may vary over time, the requirements listed here should be understood as reasonable starting points that work well for most use cases.
+Nevertheless, your use case may have  higher or lower requirements.
 For enquiries about a specific scenario please [contact Rancher](https://rancher.com/contact/) for further guidance.

-In particular, requirements on this page are subject to "typical use" conditions, which include:
+In particular, requirements on this page are subject to typical use assumptions, which include:
  - total count of Kubernetes resources under 60 thousand per type
  - up to 120 pods per node
  - up to 200 CRDs in the upstream (local) cluster